Beijing struggles to hit the right pitch on economy

-SHANGHAI/HONG KONG (Reuters) - China’s leadership, its hands full trying to manage a cooling economy while laying foundations for future solid growth, is also struggling where Beijing used to excel: sending a clear and consistent message to markets and the public.
+SHANGHAI/HONG KONG, July 24 (Reuters) - China’s leadership, its hands full trying to manage a cooling economy while laying foundations for future solid growth, is also struggling where Beijing used to excel: sending a clear and consistent message to markets and the public.

 In the past weeks, financial markets have gone through repeated spasms as investors puzzled over Beijing’s intentions behind some of its actions, its appetite for reforms and tolerance for the economic pain that comes with them.

-As President Xi Jinping was quoted in official media on Tuesday emphasizing the need to restructure the economy, other official media hinted the country’s development agency was considering the traditional stimulus of investment.
+As President Xi Jinping was quoted in official media on Tuesday emphasising the need to restructure the economy, other official media hinted the country’s development agency was considering the traditional stimulus of investment.

 With uncertainty over where the world’s second-biggest economy is heading, clarity is essential.